Southeastern partners with Missing People to protect lives on the railway

 This framework aims to set out a good practice approach for multi-agency partnerships in every area across England to ensure that they are working together to prevent and respond to missing incidents from hospitals and adults care settings.

-The English Coalition for Runaway Children is a coalition of England-based organisations that work with children and young people who run away or go missing from home or care.
+The Coalition for Missing Children is a coalition of organisations that work with children and young people who have gone missing from home or care.